MODM Clinical Database Management

 Teaching methods:

-Job interview simulation, oral presentation with PowerPoint, meeting simulation, letter and e-mail writing, debates, reading documents etc....
+Job interview simulations, oral presentations with PowerPoint, meeting simulations, letter and email writing, debates, document reading, etc.

-Practical work on the different skills (written and oral comprehension/expression)
+Practical work on different skills (written and oral comprehension/expression)

-TU PAM1AXET: THERAPEUTIC APPROACHES - PHARMACOKINETICS - PEC
+TU : THERAPEUTIC AXES – PHARMACOKINETICS – PEC

-Number of ECTS = 5 - Responsible for TU : Patrice Ravel
+Number of ECTS credits = 5 – TU coordinator TU Patrice Ravel

 Objectives

-- Provide students intending to work in clinical research with a basic knowledge of the various therapeutic areas covered by clinical studies.
+- Provide students pursuing careers in clinical research with basic knowledge of the various therapeutic areas that are the subject of clinical studies.

 THERAPEUTIC APPROACHES

-Oncology, Cardiovascular, CNS, Pneumology, Thrombosis, Diabetes, Hypertension, Hematology, Rheumatology, Psychiatry, Analgesics, Malaria, Infectiology, Vaccine trials, Medical device trials
+Oncology, Cardiovascular, CNS, Pulmonology, Thrombosis, Diabetes, Hypertension, Hematology, Rheumatology, Psychiatry, Analgesics, Malaria, Infectious Diseases, Vaccine Trials, Medical Device Trials

 PHARMACOKINETICS

-Definition of the main variables involved in Phase 1 clinical development
+Definition of the main variables involved in the conduct of phase 1 clinical development

 PEC